wandb/docs/docs/guides/app/settings-page/team-settings.md

 # Team settings

 Navigate to your team’s profile page and select the **Team settings** icon to manage team settings.
 Not all members in a team can modify team settings.
+Only team admins can view a team's settings and access team level TTL settings.
 The account type (Administrator, Member, or Service) of a member determines what settings that member can modify.

 :::info
 Only Administration account types can change team settings or remove a member from a team.